-- The iPhone 13 Pro starts at $999 while the iPhone 13 Pro Max retails for $1,099
+- The iPhone 13 Pro starts at $999, while the iPhone 13 Pro Max retails for $1,099

-- The iPhone 13 Pro displays finally offer 120Hz ProMotion, seamlessly increasing or decreasing the refresh rate based on what’s being utilized on the smartphone, saving battery in the process.
+- It finally offers 120Hz ProMotion, seamlessly increasing or decreasing the refresh rate based on what’s being utilized on the smartphone, saving battery in the process.

 - The cameras yield another huge upgrade with physically larger sensors, all with either optical or sensor-shift stabilization, enhanced night mode, macro close-up photography, and Cinema video mode.

 - Battery life is rated at both 1.5 hours and 2.5 hours more, respectively.

 - According to reviews, the newest Bionic A15 CPU delivers at least 10% better performance than last year’s models.